jmtsuji/chlorobia-cyc2-genomics/Data_analysis_pipeline/06_comparative_genomics/README.md

 gzip *.fna *.faa *.gff
 ```

 **Option 2**: download from NCBI.
-This is a nice option, but the genomes were not yet available on NCBI at the time of writing, so I am not sure how NCBI's annotations will compare to those run on our lab's server.
+This is a nice option, but the genomes were not available on NCBI at the time of writing the paper.
+Thus, I am not sure how NCBI's annotations will compare to those run on our lab's server.
 There might be a few differences.
 Also, the code has not been tested to work with these NCBI genome files end-to-end, so there could be bugs.
-**NOT YET FINISHED -- enrichment culture genomes are still being annotated by NCBI**
 ```bash
 download_dir="${github_repo_location}/Data_analysis_pipeline/06_comparative_genomics/01_Chlorobia_genomes/this_study"
 info_filepath="${download_dir}/ELA_Chlorobia_links.tsv"